 That's happening here, too.

-Even though there's, I would argue that there's you know a good reason because of the timing of things, uh, why he wasn't eligible for this one, but it'll be harder for them to deny him next year.
+Even though there's, I would argue that there's a good reason because of the timing of things why he wasn't eligible for this one.

 That'll be hard to deny if things work out.

-You know, we'll know by then if things are working out.
+We'll know by then if things are working out.

 But I think he's destroying the credibility of the prize.

-He's already destroyed the credibility of the Pulitzer by showing that the uh Russia hoaxers were the ones getting Pulitzer prizes.
+He's already destroyed the credibility of the Pulitzer by showing that the Russia hoaxers were the ones getting Pulitzer prizes.

-I mean, I already thought it was a garbage prize, but I mean the rest of the world knows now it's a garbage prize.
+I mean, I already thought it was a garbage prize, but I mean, the rest of the world knows now it's a garbage prize.

 But by not choosing Trump, even though they've got a good reason because of timing, people aren't going to take it that way.